drathier/zed/docs/src/configuring-languages.md

 }
 ```

 This example uses Prettier for JavaScript and the language server's formatter for Rust, both set to format on save.
+Formatters should read source code from standard input and return the formatted source code on standard output.
+They should not read or write files directly.

 To disable formatting for a specific language: